wrays/find-my-open-park/README.md

 ## <a name="use-cases"></a>Use Cases

-* 1) I want to ride my bike at fave park, but it's a Saturday.
+* 1) I want to ride my bike at my favorite park, but it's a Saturday.
 Are there any events or closures I should know about before I go?
 * 2) I am at my new friend's house and we want to go on a hike.
 What parks are near us with good traits?
 * 3) I'm at the park and something is broken.
 I want to let people know.